Marouxet/marouxet.github.io/questionans.md

 ---
 layout: default
 ---
-# Question Answering Boot - V 1.0
+# Question Answering Bot - V 1.0

 This is an implementation of some [Natural Language Proccesing](https://en.wikipedia.org/wiki/Natural_language_processing) algorithms with the objective of answering questions about information that is readed from a corpus of documents.
 It was implemented using nltk in Python.

 It was made as an activity for the Harvard's Course [CS50’s Introduction to Artificial Intelligence with python](https://cs50.harvard.edu/ai/2020/).

-The boot performs two tasks: document retrieval and passage retrieval.
+The bot performs two tasks: document retrieval and passage retrieval.
 This version, the 1.0, uses _simple_ strategies and metrics to get that, I will be working to add some features soon, such as looking for synonyms of query words, or lemmatizing to handle different forms of the same word.

-## Boot Structure
+## Bot Structure

 * First, the system loads a corpus of documents (it should be .txt file(s) in a folder)
 * Then, based on the Query, it chooses the best document in the corpus.
 This choice is made by [term frequency–inverse document frequency](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).
 It uses nltk’s word_tokenize to achieve this.